Tutorial

 and PYTHON_PATH_PREPEND

-arguments, which both accept multiple values.
+options, which both accept multiple values.
 The

 environment variable used to locate shared libraries will be automatically